 Take part in exhibits featuring military and American Indian artifacts, photos and dioramas covering the history of the Fort from the Apache Wars to the present day.

-Fort Huachuca was established in 1877 as a temporary camp near the Huachuca Mountains, and today as the home for the U.S. Army Intelligence Center and School.
-The Fort Huachuca Museum serves the Fort by collecting, preserving and exhibiting artifacts representing its own history and the larger history of the military in the Southwest.
-Opened in 1960, the Museum houses several thousand objects and documents, many on display in attractive exhibits telling the Fort’s one hundred and thirty-five year story.
+Fort Huachuca was established in 1877 as a temporary camp near the Huachuca Mountains, and today it houses the U.S. Army Intelligence Center and School.
+The Fort Huachuca Museum serves the Fort by collecting, preserving and exhibiting artifacts representing its own history and the history of the military in the Southwest.
+Opened in 1960, the Museum houses several thousand objects and documents, many on display in attractive exhibits telling stoires of the Fort’s one hundred and thirty-five year story.
 The Museum is located in two buildings on the Fort’s historic Old Post, and is open to the public without charge.

 Fort Huachuca Historical Museum

 Toll Free: 800-288-3861

 Hours Of Operation:

 Tuesday-Saturday: 9am-4pm Closed: Sunday, Monday and all federal holidays